 For information about transfer credit from other B.C. institutions, consult the BC transfer guide.

-Once your transfer evaluation is complete, Admissions at the Office of the Registrar will contact you, usually at your UFV email address, letting you know that you can review your transfer credit through your myUFV account.
+Once your transfer evaluation is complete the Office of the Registrar will contact you, usually at your UFV email address, letting you know that you can review your transfer credit through your myUFV account.

 Watch a tutorial video about viewing and interpreting transfer credits

 Transfer credit is awarded on an institutional basis, not for a specific program, so you may not be able to use all transfer credit granted towards a particular program.

 How much of your transfer credit can be applied to your program will depend upon the type of courses you transferred, and the amount of transfer credit that is permitted in your program.
 You should discuss how your transfer credit will apply to your program with the program head, program advisor, or an academic advisor.